Core Faculty of the Training Program

 Shyam Visweswaran, MD, PhD, is an Associate Professor of Biomedical Informatics.
 Dr. Visweswaran’s research interests include the application of artificial intelligence and machine learning to problems in clinical medicine and bioinformatics with a specific focus on data mining of biomedical data, patient-specific predictive modeling, medical anomaly detection, and decision support systems.

 Jeremy Weiss, MD, PhD, is an Assistant Professor in Health Informatics at Carnegie Mellon University.
 His research focuses on the development of machine learning algorithms for analysis of electronic health records (EHRs).
 The recent growth in EHR usage underlies a transformation in analytic approaches to medical data.
 His research in machine learning provides tools to characterize and make predictions from EHRs about the health of populations and individuals.

 Zongqi Xia, MD, PhD, is an Associate Professor of Neurology.
 Currently, he has three ongoing research initiatives.
 First, we are participating in a multi-centered, prospective cohort study of individuals at risk for MS. Investigating the risk factors of MS and mapping the sequence of events leading to the onset of disease will pave the way to ultimately test primary prevention strategies in high-risk individuals.
 Second, we are conducting a longitudinal prospective cohort study to investigate the biological and clinical predictors of disease course and treatment response in MS. Gaining insights into the factors that influence the variable patient response to treatment and the diverse trajectories of disease progression in MS will be the key to provide individually tailored therapy.
 Third, we are developing computational approaches to ascertain treatment response and testing algorithms that predict treatment response using electronic health records data.
 Tools that leverage real-life clinical data for outcome prediction in chronic neurological disorders have the potential for widespread dissemination at the point of care.

-Vladimir Zadorozhny, PhD, is an Associate Professor in the School of Information Sciences, Graduate Information Science and Technology Program.
+Vladimir Zadorozhny, PhD, is an Professor in the Department of Information and Networked Systems, School of Computing and Information.
 His research interests include: networked information systems, heterogeneous information integration and data fusion, complex adaptive systems and crowdsoursing, scalable personalized learning, wireless and sensor data management, query optimization in distributed environments, scalable architectures for wide-area environments with heterogeneous information servers.